 The final monitoring block is broader than the rest and includes assessment of risks associated with financial structures, i.e. structures in the financial sector, but also in the real economy to the extent that they imply or may contribute to intensifying systemic risks in the financial system.
 In this case, the Council seeks to assess if specific Danish structures contain systemic risks.
 That may be areas where Danish structures differ from foreign structures.
 It may be in relation to the pension and life insurance sector, which is quite substantial in Denmark, the special Danish mortgage credit system or the, in international comparison, very high level of Danish household debt.
-One example of the work performed by the Council under block 6 is the discussion of risks related to the high level of household debt in December 2013.13 An analysis conducted by the Council indicated that Danish households with a high loan-to-value ratio prior to the recent crisis demonstrated a greater propensity to reduce consumption during the ensuing crisis.
-Thus, the high level of debt is likely to have contributed to intensifying fluctuations in economic activity following the financial crisis with an ensuing spill-over effect into the financial sector.
+One example of the work performed by the Council under block 6 is the discussion of risks related to the high level of household debt in December 2013.
+13 An analysis conducted by the Council indicated that Danish households with a high loan-to-value ratio prior to the recent crisis demonstrated a greater propensity to reduce consumption during the ensuing crisis.
+Thus, the high level of debt is likely to have contributed to weaker growth in private consumption.
+This means that the level of debt may have contributed to intensifying fluctuations in economic activity following the financial crisis with an ensuing spill-over effect into the financial sector.

-Internationally, financial entities outside the traditional regulated system contributed to intensifying the recent financial crisis.14 These financial entities are not subject to traditional banking regulation and supervision and may behave in a more risky manner.
-Overall, they are referred to as the shadow banking system.15 The Systemic Risk Council will look into the extent of these entities in Denmark and into whether possible shadow banks pose a risk to the traditional regulated system.
-In a systemic context it is important to assess whether risks in fact no longer impact credit institution balance sheets, and whether shadow banks are capable of withstanding negative shocks without these shocks being transmitted to the traditional regulated system.
+Internationally, financial entities outside the traditional regulated system contributed to intensifying the recent financial crisis.
+14 These financial entities are not subject to traditional banking regulation and supervision and may behave in a more risky manner.
+Overall, they are referred to as the shadow banking system.
+15 The Systemic Risk Council will look into the extent of these entities in Denmark and into whether possible shadow banks pose a risk to the